vibbits/irefindex/vsc/README.md

 ### 4.1.
 (Optional) Resolve issues that arise

 At the bottom of the previous command, you can see the resources that did fail during the download phase.
 Look to the log files to see why the download did fail.
-Try to rerun it automatically with the `../ansible/after_main1.yml` playbook.
+Try to rerun it automatically with the `./ansible/after_main1.yml` playbook.
 If it still doesn't work, try to solve the problem(s) manually, be careful, you need to know technical information for this.

 Follow the approach in [Adding/removing sources from runs](#addingremoving-sources-from-runs) to comment out all sources except the one you want to re-run, so the ones that did fail.

-Then run this  command to re-run the `irdownload` process for these resources/that resource.
+Then run this  command to rerun the `irdownload` process for these resources/that resource.

 ```bash
 # pwd: irefindex/vsc